-- On February 5, 2013 Goldgroup announced that it had closed the purchase of five million units in Oroco Resource Corp. which was previously announced January 28, 2013.
-Each unit was purchased at CDN\$0.20 and is comprised of one common share and one non-transferable share purchase warrant, with each warrant exercisable for two years at a price of CDN\$0.25. - On January 28, 2013 Goldgroup announced that it had entered into a binding agreement with Oroco Resource Corp. ("Oroco") whereby Goldgroup will acquire a 100% interest in Oroco's Cerro Prieto Project (the "Cerro Prieto Project") in Sonora State, Mexico for an initial cash payment of US\$4.5 million, US\$1 million private placement of units in Oroco and up to an additional US\$13.5 million in payments made from future gold produced at the Project, subject to receipt of regulatory and Oroco shareholder approval.
+- On January 22, 2013 Goldgroup announced that it has dismissed as totally without merit a lawsuit filed against it and others in Dallas County District Court by DynaResource. - On January 28, 2013 Goldgroup announced that it had entered into a binding agreement with Oroco Resource Corp. ("Oroco") whereby Goldgroup will acquire a 100% interest in Oroco's Cerro Prieto Project (the "Cerro Prieto Project") in Sonora State, Mexico for an initial cash payment of \$4.5 million, CDN\$1 million private placement of units in Oroco and up to an additional \$13.5 million in payments made from future gold produced at the Project, subject to receipt of regulatory and Oroco shareholder approval.
 The project is permitted to mine with both the Environmental Impact Statement permit and the Change of Soil Use Authorization granted.
-The Company intends to successfully transition its mining fleet and personnel from Cerro Colorado to the Cerro Prieto Project which is located approximately 120km away.
-Utilizing Goldgroup's existing Cerro Colorado mining fleet and gold adsorption plant will significantly reduce the capital required to start mining at Cerro Prieto.